 Reverse Mortgage is a great financial tool to have but also keep in mind that there are other options also.
 You may want to leave your home to your children when you die and taking out a reverse mortgage may make it difficult for them to inherit it.

 There are other options you can choose from offered by financial institutions or the government.
-Reverse mortgages isn't for everyone, especially if you have high mortgage payments.
+Reverse mortgages aren't for everyone, especially if you have high mortgage payments.

 Keep your options open and remember to consult reverse mortgages expert and financial advisors before taking out a reverse mortgage.